Skip to main content

 The Protective Roles of Estrogen and Progesterone

 Bioidentical estrogen, when administered appropriately, is a cornerstone of female cardiovascular protection.
-It directly improves by increasing nitric oxide production, which helps keep arteries flexible and blood pressure down.
+It directly improves endothelial function by increasing nitric oxide production, which helps keep arteries flexible and blood pressure down.
 It also has a beneficial effect on lipid profiles, typically lowering LDL (low-density lipoprotein) cholesterol and raising HDL (high-density lipoprotein) cholesterol.

 Bioidentical progesterone is also a critical component.
 It has a neutral or potentially beneficial effect on the cardiovascular system, unlike the synthetic progestins used in older studies.
 Progesterone can improve sleep quality and has calming effects, which can help to lower stress-related cardiovascular strain.
 It also plays a role in regulating fluid balance and blood pressure.